knudmoeller/wordlesolver/README.md

 ## Requirements

-You need Python 3 (only because I use f-strings) and a dictionary file such as the one usually found at `/usr/share/dict/words`.
+You need Python 3 and a dictionary file such as the one usually found at `/usr/share/dict/words`.

 ## Usage